The 5 Types of White Paint Colors

 True white paint colors aren’t as EASY as you’d think…

-- Having no undertone, they’ll be VERY susceptible to picking up colors from their environments, such as looking bluer in northern light or more yellow in southern light (mind you, ANY color with a high LRV can do this).
+• Having no undertone, they’ll be very susceptible to picking up colors from their environment, such as appearing bluer in northern light or more yellow in southern light (note that any color with a high LRV can exhibit this effect).

 THE MOST POPULAR TRUE WHITE PAINT COLORS